Logit-normal distribution: Use in statistical analysis

 The logistic normal distribution is a more flexible alternative to the Dirichlet distribution in that it can capture correlations between components of probability vectors.
 It also has the potential to simplify statistical analyses of compositional data by allowing one to answer questions about log-ratios of the components of the data vectors.
 One is often interested in ratios rather than absolute component values.

 The probability simplex is a bounded space, making standard techniques that are typically applied to vectors in $\mathbb{R}^n$ less meaningful.
-Aitchison described the problem of spurious negative correlations when applying such methods directly to simplicial vectors.
+Statistician John Aitchison described the problem of spurious negative correlations when applying such methods directly to simplicial vectors.
 However, mapping compositional data in $\mathcal{S}^D$ through the inverse of the additive logistic transformation yields real-valued data in $\mathbb{R}^{D-1}$.
 Standard techniques can be applied to this representation of the data.
 This approach justifies use of the logistic normal distribution, which can thus be regarded as the "Gaussian of the simplex".